ec75hash/minds_paper/README.md

-# Sam Harris, No Self, and Machine Minds.
-A work in Progress.
+# "Sam Harris, No Self, and Machine Minds" A work in Progress.

 LaTeX source and compiled PDF for the essay "Sam Harris, No-Self, and Machine
 Minds: Continuity as the Moral Threshold" (dated January 16, 2026).
 The paper